openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 RPs MUST send a `nonce` parameter  with every Self-Issued OP Authentication Request as a basis for replay detection complying with the security considerations given in [@!OpenID.Core], Section 15.5.2.

 The ID Token to be used as an `id_token_hint` may have been encrypted to the RP in a previous transaction.
 Encrypted ID Tokens are Nested JWTs as defined in [JWT].
 The RP MUST decrypt the ID Token value to retrieve the payload, which is a Self-Issued ID Token.
-The signed Self-Issued ID token MAY be used as a hint.
+The signed Self-Issued ID Token MAY be used as a hint.

-Alternatively, the RP MAY re-encrypt the resulting Self-Issued ID token to the subject for confidentiality.
+Alternatively, the RP MAY re-encrypt the resulting Self-Issued ID Token to the subject for confidentiality.
 Re-encryption requires a mutually supported set of algorithms between the RP and SIOP, and at least one subject public key usable for encryption.
 Supported algorithms MAY be advertised with the `request_object_encryption_alg_values_supported` and `request_object_encryption_enc_values_supported` OP Discovery parameters.

 When re-encrypting the ID Token value, the `sub` value from the signed ID Token MUST be included as a `sub` parameter within the JWE protected header.
 If the `sub` has multiple public keys associated, the JWE protected header MUST distinguish the appropriate key with the JWE `kid` protected header.
 The JWE protected header MUST specify `alg` and `enc` header parameters unless the use of specific `alg` and  `enc` values have been pre-negotiated.